AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 **Graphene coated nanospheres**: https://hackmd.io/@aligho/ByRl-iJ_ge
 - Includes derivation of TM (no radial magnetic field) and TE (no radial electric field) scattering coefficients in the presence of finite surface conductivity.
 - Includes a derivation of nonlocal hydrodynamic corrections for the surface layer.
+- For numerical validation, see **./spheres/graphene coating.ipynb**

 **Derivation of non-retarded multipolar polarizability for finite surface impedance**: https://hackmd.io/@aligho/ByCdz6A3ex